timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-12-09
+# Objectives for Today 2021-12-10

-- Art Practice: Making an Info Graphic, or learning some layout/design stuff for an info graphic creation.
-- Physics of car to car collision to make them slide around and bounce away.
+- Art Practice: ???
 - Adding the oval arena to the game for prototyping the idea.
+- Updating stuff with Ultimate Games to run a new playtest with the oval idea and new physics.

 **NOTICE**